Bilgee135/OAMUN/README.md

 OAMUN registration website repository hhe<3

-Before pushing, export and update the database file (oamun.sql) when you db is updated.
+Before pushing, export and update the database file (oamun.sql) when table is updated.